eashvere/sketch2UI/README.md

 # Usage

-Run the files in each of the folders.
-Remember to follow instructions
+Read the readme's and follow the instructions

+Connect to `http://127.0.0.1:500` to access the web application

 # Compatibility